anishLearnsToCode/java-wac-batch-32/README.md

 | [Java Hashset](https://www.hackerrank.com/challenges/java-hashset/problem) | HackerRank | [Solution](https://github.com/anishLearnsToCode/hackerrank-java/blob/master/src/JavaHashset.java) |
 | [Java Map](https://www.hackerrank.com/challenges/phone-book/problem) | HackerRank | [Solution](https://github.com/anishLearnsToCode/hackerrank-java/blob/master/src/JavaMap.java) |

+## Capstone Project
+To showcase what we have learnt in this 10 day training workshop I have built a small hangman cli game that  covers the different language constructs we have seen and also shows an example project that can be built using Java.
+[See here :octocat:](https://github.com/anishLearnsToCode/hangman-cli-java).

 ## Further Reading
 The following online resources/videos, practice Questions and Books 📚 are a good place to further enhance your Java Knowledge.